P2333/Papers-of-Robust-ML/README.md

 <a id='General'></a>
 ## General Defenses
+* [Max-Mahalanobis Linear Discriminant Analysis Networks](http://proceedings.mlr.press/v80/pang18a/pang18a.pdf) (ICML 2018) <br/> This is one of our work.
+We explicitly model the feature distribution as a Max-Mahalanobis distribution (MMD), which has max margin among classes and can lead to guaranteed robustness.

 * [A Spectral View of Adversarially Robust Features](http://papers.nips.cc/paper/8217-a-spectral-view-of-adversarially-robust-features.pdf) (NeurIPS 2018) <br/> Given the entire dataset X, use the eigenvectors of spectral graph as robust features. [[Appendix](http://papers.nips.cc/paper/8217-a-spectral-view-of-adversarially-robust-features-supplemental.zip)]

 * [Deep Defense: Training DNNs with Improved Adversarial Robustness](http://papers.nips.cc/paper/7324-deep-defense-training-dnns-with-improved-adversarial-robustness.pdf) (NeurIPS 2018) <br/> They follow the linear assumption in DeepFool method.
 DeepDefense pushes decision boundary away from those correctly classified, and pull decision boundary closer to those misclassified.

 <a id='Detection'></a>
 ## Adversarial Detection
+* [Towards Robust Detection of Adversarial Examples](http://papers.nips.cc/paper/7709-towards-robust-detection-of-adversarial-examples.pdf) (NeurIPS 2018) <br/> This is one of our work.
+We train the networks with reverse cross-entropy (RCE), which can map normal features to low-dimensional manifolds, and then detectors can better separate between adversarial examples and normal ones.

 * [A Simple Unified Framework for Detecting Out-of-Distribution Samples and Adversarial Attacks](http://papers.nips.cc/paper/7947-a-simple-unified-framework-for-detecting-out-of-distribution-samples-and-adversarial-attacks.pdf) (NeurIPS 2018) <br/> Fit a GDA on learned features, and use Mahalanobis distance as the detection metric.

 * [Robust Detection of Adversarial Attacks by Modeling the Intrinsic Properties of Deep Neural Networks](http://papers.nips.cc/paper/8016-robust-detection-of-adversarial-attacks-by-modeling-the-intrinsic-properties-of-deep-neural-networks.pdf) (NeurIPS 2018) <br/> They fit a GMM on learned features, and use the probability as the detection metric.